Alex-HyperCoder/Reference/README.md

 USAGE: python CPU.py

 NOTE: You could just be a loser and copy the command and paste it.
 But why do that and look cool?

+#!
+File.py !#

+This file is to read and write to a file

+USAGE: python File.py read
+USAGE: python File.py write